Our Mission

 What PHI does RxMapper collect?

-• When You use RxMapper Services, we will receive health information from You such as a sample of Your DNA, personal medical history, Your prescription, lab, and claims data to provide a more personal experience in the RxMapper Services.
+• When You use RxMapper Services, We will receive health information from You, such as a sample of Your DNA, Your personal medical history, or Your prescription, lab, and claims data.

 Who does RxMapper share my PHI with and why?

-You can inform us at any time that You no longer allow us to use or disclose Your PHI for the reasons shown below, but this will not stop any disclosure that we made based on Your prior authorization.
-The law permits us to use and disclose Your health information for the following
+You can inform Us at any time that You no longer permit Us to use or disclose Your PHI for the reasons shown below, but this will not stop any disclosure that we made based on Your prior authorization.
+The law permits Us to use and disclose Your health information for the following purposes:

 • Payment: RxMapper may use or disclose Your PHI for purposes of billing and payment for RxMapper Services.
-For example, we may disclose Your PHI to Your pharmacy benefits manager, healthcare plans, or other payers to determine whether You are enrolled with the payer, eligible for health benefits, or to get payment for RxMapper Services.
+For example, We may disclose Your PHI to Your pharmacy benefits manager, healthcare insurance plans, or other payers to determine whether You are enrolled with the payer, eligible for health benefits, or to get payment for RxMapper Services.
 If You are insured under another person’s health insurance policy (for example, parent, spouse, domestic partner, or a former spouse), RxMapper may also send invoices to the person whose policy covers Your health services.
 We provide only the minimal PHI to accomplish the intended purpose of the use and disclosure of the PHI.
-These entities are required to keep the PHI confidential and secure.
+Entities RxMapper discloses Your PHI to for payment purposes are required to keep the PHI confidential and secure.

 • We may also disclose Your PHI to healthcare professionals, Your healthcare plan, healthcare benefits consultant, or benefits manager clinical team.
 We provide only the minimal PHI to accomplish the intended purpose of the use and disclosure of the PHI.
 These entities are required to keep the PHI confidential and secure.